 Tidinest

-A mobile app that allow families to manage a shared calendar and their daily routines.
+A mobile app that helps families manage shared calendars and coordinate their daily routines.

-It enables users to make meal plans, collaborative lists, reminders and notifications.
+It also allows users to plan meals, create collaborative lists, and set smart reminders and notifications.

 My role